 I again passed a bank and tried to get some cash, which again didn't work.
 Fortunately, I managed to get some at the next one, so I could survive.
-I wanted to buy some food at the local supermarket, but discovered it was closed.
+I wanted to buy food at the local supermarket but discovered it was closed.
 That was strange.
-Then I reached the center of Zottegem and discovered it was only 7 o'clock.
+Then I reached the center of Zottegem and realized it was only 7 o'clock.
 That explained a lot.
 Later I bought some bread and continued cycling through backroads and farmer fields.
 The route was nice, but I wasn't sure if I was going in the right direction.
-That didn't really matter as I had more than enough time.
+That didn't matter as I had more than enough time.
 There also was a nice part with real Belgium cobblestones.
 Not those pretty ones you sometimes see on tv, but those with 5 cm spacing and height difference.
-Afterwards I felt like I had finished Paris-Roubaix and was completely shaken apart.
+Afterward, I felt like I had finished Paris-Roubaix and was completely shaken apart.
 I decided to just navigate by the sun and see where I ended up.
-After a few hours I discovered I was only 3 km south of the town I was aiming for.
+After a few hours, I discovered I was only 3 km south of the town I was aiming for.

-Encouraged by my success I continued navigating using the sun.
+Encouraged by my success, I continued navigating using the sun.
 I ended up in the center of Kortrijk, which is a strange city.
 I passed through it in 45 minutes and there was construction EVERYWHERE.
-Finally I found the right road to Izegem where I asked for directions to Ierp.
+Finally, I found the right road to Izegem where I asked for directions to Ierp.
 It was about 30 km away.
 I started to really want a nice Westvleteren beer and felt tired.
 I forced myself to eat again and put on some warmer clothes.
-Upon arriving in Ierp I saw a sign saying 'fat intestine blood sausage', suddenly I wasn't that hungry anymore.
+Upon arriving in Ierp, I saw a sign saying 'fat intestine blood sausage', suddenly I wasn't that hungry anymore.

 The border of Westvleteren